-Note: Do not use Auto Generate Node ID.

 - e.
-Set security on. - f.
+Use Auto Generate Node ID or explicitly set the node ID.
+(Each node must have a unique node ID number.) - f.
+Set security on. - g.
 Select Generate Auth Key File on node1 only.
-It will be created in /etc/ais/authkey.
+It will be created in /etc/corosync/authkey.